TheInstituteOfCode/Tiff-test/_posts/2018-05-11-the-most-instagrammable-places-to-stay-in-bali.md

 ### What’s around?

 New Earth Haven is about a 15 minute drive North of Ubud, close to Tegalalang Rice Terraces and Jungle Fish.
 It is definitely worth a visit, even just to see and eat at the restaurant where they serve organic vegan food.
 The only downside of staying in the dome is security and the insects.
-There are no windows so make sure you use the safe to store valuables and bring insect repellant!&nbsp;
+There are no windows so make sure you use the safe to store valuables and bring insect repellant\!&nbsp;

 ### My experience:

-A picture that I found on Instagram of the inside of the bamboo dome attracted me to make a booking but asides from that there are relatively few images across social media that show off how amazing this place is!
+A picture that I found on Instagram of the inside of the bamboo dome attracted me to make a booking but asides from that there are relatively few images across social media that show off how amazing this place is\!
 In booking the dome, I did not realise I would also have access to a pool and very beautiful sitting areas inside a complex that had 2 other bedrooms (though these were not made of bamboo).
 I would also have access to the restaurant across the road called “Akesha” which had an equally impressive structural design and reminded me of the movie Avatar.
 I immediately called my friend who is a photographer and told him he had to come up and shoot this place with me.
 My favourite things about staying here was the tranquility of the dome hut, listening to the sounds of nature as I fell asleep, the outdoor bathroom and toilet area and the adorable dogs that must belong to the villa owner.&nbsp;

 ## Hideout - Lightroom